-Scottsdale Attorneys for Fathers’, Mothers’ & Grandparents’ Rights
+Scottsdale Attorney for Fathers’, Mothers’ & Grandparents’ Rights

 The matter of your rights as a father, mother, or grandparent may arise in certain family situations.
 These situations can occur related to children of divorced, separated, or unmarried parents.
 It is important that you understand these rights as established by Arizona law.